 Air Power without Air Superiority Fighters

-The term Air Power means the ability to contest, wrestle, conquer and hold the battlefield through aerial actions to achieve air supremacy….
+The term Air Power means the ability to contest, wrestle, conquer and hold the battlefield through aerial actions in order to achieve air supremacy….
 A.M.B

 In the Nigerian context, the lack of high-end fighter jets has never impeded air supremacy achievement.
 This has been exhibited in the various aerial engagement the NAF have participated in.
 From the the Anti-shipping strikes in Sierra Leone, the defense of Freetown against rebels in support of ECOMOG troops, the force majeure flights in Gambia, Anti-terrorist operations in Mali and now the daily deadly air assaults on Boko Haram terrorists.